Emil Maurice: Later life

 Maurice became engaged on 31 March 1935 to the medical student – later doctor – Hedwig Maria Anna Ploetz, the daughter of Colonel Rudolf Ploetz.
 They married on 5 November 1935 in Munich.
-In 1936, he became a Reichstag deputy for Leipzig and from 1937 was the chairman of the Munich Chamber of Commerce.
+At the March 1936 parliamentary election, he became a Reichstag deputy for electoral constituency 29 (Leipzig) and retained this seat until the fall of the Nazi regime.
+From 1937, he was the chairman of the Munich Chamber of Commerce.
 From 1940 to 1942, he served in the Luftwaffe as an officer.

-After the war, in 1948, he was sentenced to four years in a labour camp and had 30% of his assets confiscated.
-In 1951, he owned a watch shop in Munich.
-He died on 6 February 1972 in Germany.
+On 25 May 1945, American forces captured Maurice in Starnberg.
+In 1948, he was tried and sentenced to four years in a labour camp as a "Class II Nazi" (Offender).
+He returned to his life as a watchmaker and in 1951 owned a watch shop in Munich.
+He died in Starnberg on 6 February 1972.